Laura-Novich-OBW/glossary/Bio-Tech/Yael.md

 ### P
 <dl>
   <dt>Pharmacogenomics</dt>
-  <dd>a field of research that studies how people’s genes affect their response to
+  <dd>A field of research that studies how an individual's DNA affects their response to medication.
 </dd>
 </dl>